Supreme Court of the Philippines

 The Responsible Parenthood and Reproductive Health Act of 2012

-respect to the issue of freedom of conscience among health care workers and institutions, of the fifteen Supreme Court judges:
+With respect to the issue of freedom of conscience among health care workers and institutions, of the fifteen Supreme Court judges:

 - 11 held that the mandatory referral provision in the law

 was an unconstitutional violation of freedom of conscience;